 I had always wanted to travel.
 My parents always talked to me about their year long journey around Europe on a motorbike and from a very young age I knew that I wanted to live in Europe.

-After working in nursing in Australia, I left when I was 21 and moved to London.
+I left when I was 21 and moved to London.
 I found a job working as a nanny for a family with three small kids under 5.
 I spent the weekends travelling around Europe with friends.
 I met my Spanish husband in London and decided to come and visit Barcelona to see him again.
 That was ten years ago and I never left.

-We got married and had our daughter in 2014 and my new life started.
+and had our daughter in 2014 and my new life started.
 My daughter was always a very active baby and never really learned how to sleep.
 When she was around eight weeks we went to a family wedding and she spent the whole day awake.
 Everybody kept telling me she would fall asleep when she was tired but I could see she was extremely tired but didn’t know how to fall asleep.
 That night was awful as she screamed for five hours straight before she finally collapsed from exhaustion.

-As the months continued and her lack of sleep started to become a bigger issue we tried to do everything in our power to get her to sleep.
+and her lack of sleep started to become a bigger issue we tried to do everything in our power to get her to sleep.
 My husband and I would take turns bouncing on a yoga ball with her in our arms.
 I remember counting as I bounced and reaching the thousands before she would fall asleep.
 I knew something was fundamentally wrong and that babies needed a lot more sleep than she was getting.

-I reached breaking point when she was six months old.
+when she was six months old.
 I couldn´t continue on so little sleep, I was losing my mind, so I contacted a sleep consultant who helped us get back on track and turn our lives around.
 In just a few days my daughter went from sleeping almost nothing at all to 12 hours every night and having regular naps throughout the day.
 It was like a miracle.
 I could finally relax and start to enjoy being a mum.
 With the level of anxiety you feel being a new mum plus not sleeping, things get really strained.

 Soon after, some of my friends started asking me for advice to help them get their own children to sleep better.
 I was really passionate about it and knew then that I wanted to learn more so I could help other people who were in the same situation that I had been.